rexbrandy/cakeisaliebot/README.md

 # cakeisaliebot

-A simple bot that explains that the cake is a lie.
+A simple reddit bot that explains that the cake is a lie.